SantoriniDave.com

 • Piraeus Port (Best for City Center Stays): This is the main port of Athens, located about 10km southwest of the city center.
 Choose this if you are staying in downtown Athens (Plaka, Syntagma, or Monastiraki).
 It is easily reached via Metro Line 1 or Line 3 directly from the city center.
 Tip: You can now use “Tap to Pay” with your credit card or phone at the Metro turnstiles.

 • Rafina Port (Best for Airport Arrivals): This is a smaller port located on the east coast of Attica.
 Choose this if you are landing at Athens Airport and heading straight to the ferry.
 It is only a 20 to 30-minute taxi ride from the airport (compared to 60+ minutes to Piraeus).
-Rafina is geographically closer to Mykonos, often resulting in shorter ferry travel times.
+Rafina to Mykonos ferries are usually a little faster, owing to the shorter distance.

 Me taking the metro to the Piraeus ferry port.